Golden Gate Biosphere Network: About the Golden Gate Biosphere Network

-Network Mission

-The Golden Gate Biosphere Network's mission as stated in its fact sheet:The biosphere attempts to create a relationship between humans and nature that allows for sustainable development, protection of wild animal and plant species, and acts as a source of research and education for both civilians and experts.

 Biosphere Regions

-As recognized by the UNESCO Man and the Biosphere Programme, there are currently 714 biosphere regions in 129 countries around the world.
-Regions are recognized for containing a mosaic of ecological systems representative of major biogeographic regions, significant biodiversity, and their ability to explore and demonstrate approaches to sustainable development at the regional scale.
+As recognized by the UNESCO Man and the Biosphere Programme, there are currently 738 biosphere regions in 134 countries around the world.
+Regions are recognized for containing a large variety of ecological systems representative of major biogeographic regions, significant biodiversity, and their ability to explore and demonstrate approaches to sustainable development at the regional scale.

-Biosphere regions serve three functions: 1) to foster relationships between humans and nature that allow for sustainable development, 2) to contribute to the conservation of landscapes, ecosystems, and species of flora and fauna, and 3) to provide support for research, monitoring, and education within the region.
+Biosphere regions serve three functions: to foster relationships between humans and nature that allow for sustainable development, to contribute to the conservation of landscapes, ecosystems, and species of flora and fauna, and to provide support for research, monitoring, and education within the region.